wontonee/laravel-qdrant-sdk/readme.md

-# LarQ: Qdrant Vector Database Integration for Laravel
+# Laravel Qdrant SDK: Qdrant Vector Database Integration for Laravel

-LarQ is a Laravel package that provides a simple, expressive interface for working with the Qdrant vector database.
+Laravel Qdrant SDK is a Laravel package that provides a simple, expressive interface for working with the Qdrant vector database.
 It supports collection management, vector upserts, similarity search, and integration with embedders like OpenAI and Gemini.

 ## Features
 - Create, update, delete, and list Qdrant collections